-Take careful note: When "nothing" is left after factoring, a "1" is left behind in the parentheses.
+Take careful note: When you might think that "nothing" is left after factoring, it's usually the case that a "1" of some sort is left behind to go inside the parentheses.

-(This is because 12y2 means 12×y×y, so taking the 12 and one of the y's out front leaves the second y behind.)
-In the second term, I have the "5" left over:
+(This is what is left to go inside the parenthetical because 12y2 means 12×y×y, so taking the 12 and one of the y's out front leaves the second y behind.)

 12y2 – 5y = y(12y – 5)

 Don't forget the "minus" sign in the middle!

 In this expression, I have no numerical constants; each of the terms consists entirely of variables and their exponents.
 But I can still find a GCF and then factor.

 Looking at the two terms, I notice that I can factor an x and also a y out of each of the two terms:

 x2y3 = xy(xy2)

 xy = xy(1).